Peter-Schneider/Poetry.UI/README.md

 Here’s how it works
 -----------

+Everything is based on Components.
+Components are essentially assemblies annotated with an ID.
+They can include embedded Scripts and Styles.

+Some components are built-in: Data tables, scaffolded forms, context menus.

-You make Apps: Import jobs, management dialogs, you name it.
+You make Apps.
+Import jobs, management dialogs, you name it.

-We make Components: Data tables, scaffolded forms, context menus. (you can make some yourself, too)

-With Poetry UI, you can make specific functionality packages targeted for .NET Framework and .NET Core simultaneously.
+They need to belong to a Component. (ie. same project)

+Your components and apps will then run on both .NET Core and .NET Framework.

 Workflow
 --------